 To get started using the Virtual Desktop to connect to applications remotely, you'll need to install the Citrix Receiver software.
 This can be downloaded from the Virtual Desktop web portal in most cases.
-Alternately, Citrix Receiver can be downloaded directly from Citrix at http://receiver.citrix.com.
+Alternately, Citrix Receiver can be downloaded directly from the Citrix site.
 For more information, see Installing the Citrix Receiver on Windows or Mac OS.

 Connecting to and using Virtual Desktop on Windows or Mac OS

 - Browse to the Virtual Desktop web portal at https://virtualdesktop.uiowa.edu/Citrix/VirtualDesktopWeb and log in with your HawkID.

 - Find Applications.
 The Virtual Desktop web portal works a bit like an app store on a mobile device.
 The default view after logging into Virtual Desktop is the Favorites tab.
 To find applications, click on the Apps tab at the top middle of the screen.
 This will show all of the applications that are available to you, based on your HawkID.
 You can launch applications directly from the Apps tab or you may add them as Favorites.

 Search.
 You may also find applications using the Search field in the upper right corner.
 You may search either by application name or category, like "Statistical Analysis" or "Office".
 Important Note: Some applications are not licensed for use when connecting from an off-campus location.
 These applications will not show up in the menu or search unless you are on campus.

 - Adding applications as Favorites.
 You don't have to add applications as Favorites in order to launch them but Favorites allow you to keep a list of applications that you use often, as a convenience.
 To add an application to your Favorites, simply click the Details link by an application and then click Add to Favorites.